material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/TargetManagers.svg)

 > Note that `Rotatable` is not listed.
-This is because we also removed any plan named "name2" in this transaction.
+This is because we also removed any plan named "name2".

 The scheduler is now expected to fulfill the committed plans.